 For the small percentage of A&S faculty and staff who want to build their own sites from scratch, whether hand-coded or using a CMS, we offer bare-bones service: We’ll provide hosting space and cPanel access but no development, editorial, or design help.
 The client then has eight weeks to assemble the site to a launch-ready state.
 Should he or she fail to meet the eight-week deadline, the client’s cPanel access will be suspended.
 When the client is ready to finish the site, he or she can submit a new website request form.

-We check in on MB sites in weeks one, four, and seven to make sure there are no problems and that active development is occurring.
-Before any MB site launches, we scan the site for accessibility issues; these must be fixed by the client before the site goes live.
-The accessibility scan will be done during or before week 7.
+We check in on AAR sites in weeks one, four, and seven to make sure there are no problems and that active development is occurring.
+Before any AAR site launches, we review the site for accessibility and usability issues; these must be fixed by the client before the site goes live.
+The review will be done during or before week 7.

 If you are a faculty member interested in obtaining web space for individual use, visit people.ua.edu.